Mpox (formerly Monkeypox)

 Post-exposure vaccination

-Post-exposure prevention (sometimes called Post-exposure prophylaxis or “PEP”) is any preventive medical treatment started after possible exposure to an infectious condition to reduce the risk of getting sick.
-The term PEP is often used to refer to the use of HIV medication to prevent transmission, but post-exposure prevention can also be used to prevent other conditions such as rabies, hepatitis A and B, tetanus and mpox.
+Post-exposure prevention (sometimes called post-exposure prophylaxis or “PEP”) is any preventive medical treatment started after possible exposure to an infectious condition to reduce the risk of getting sick.
+The term PEP is often used to refer to the use of HIV medication to prevent transmission, but post-exposure prevention can also be used to avoid other illnesses such as rabies, hepatitis A and B, tetanus and mpox.

 Cost